M1918 Browning automatic rifle: Korean War

+A U.S. soldier aims an M1918A2 Browning Automatic Rifle while positioned behind an M4A3(76)W HVSS Sherman tank during the Korean War, 1951.

 The BAR continued in service in the Korean War.
 The last military contract for the manufacture of the M1918A2 was awarded to the Royal Typewriter Co. of Hartford, Connecticut, which manufactured a total of 61,000 M1918A2s during the conflict, using ArmaSteel cast receivers and trigger housings.
 In his study of infantry weapons in Korea, historian S.L.A.
 Marshall interviewed hundreds of officers and men in after-action reports on the effectiveness of various U.S. small arms in the conflict.
 General Marshall's report noted that an overwhelming majority of respondents praised the BAR and the utility of automatic fire delivered by a lightweight, portable small arm in both day and night engagements.
 In his autobiography Colonel David Hackworth praised the BAR as 'the best weapon of the Korean War'.

 A typical BAR gunner of the Korean War carried the twelve-magazine belt and combat suspenders, with three or four extra magazines in pockets.
 Extra canteens, .45 pistol, grenades, and a flak vest added still more weight.
 As in World War II, many BAR gunners disposed of the heavy bipod and other accoutrements of the M1918A2, but unlike the prior conflict the flash hider was always retained because of its utility in night fighting.

 The large amounts of ammunition expended by BAR teams in Korea placed additional demands on the assistant gunner to stay in close contact with the BAR at all times, particularly on patrols.
 While the BAR magazines themselves always seemed to be in short supply, Gen. Marshall reported that "riflemen in the squad were markedly willing to carry extra ammunition for the BAR man".